NilsPlaehn/ORACLE/README.md

 Contains the code using the analytical solution functions for a bSSFP profile and the proposed aliasing correction method.

+7) Aliasing_Correction_derivation.nb

+Contains a Mathematica script to derive the aliasing correction equations.

 ***********
 One complete phantom and volunteer data set is available for download in the following public zenodo repository: